maxbec/openHAB-Alignment-Tool/README.md

 # openHAB Alignment Tool README

-This extension adds support for formatting and indenting openHAB files.
-At the moment only the item-files are supported.
+This extension adds support for formatting and indenting [openHAB](http://www.openhab.org) files like `*.items`, `*.things`, etc. At the moment only the `*.item`-files are supported.
+They can be formatted in a column style.
+In the future the other file types and other format-types will be added.
+Feel free to enter feature-requests.

 ## Features

 The tool is available via the Command-Palette.
-Just type cmnd+shift+p and enter openHAB Formatter.
+Just type `cmnd+shift+p` and enter `openHAB Alignment Tool`.
 Then you get the option to format the whole file.

 ![formatting item gif](images/item-formatting.gif)

 ## Limitations

-At the moment only \*.item files are supported.
-More file-types to follow.
+At the moment only `*.item`-files are supported.
+More file-types will follow in the future.

-## Requirements

-No Special Requirements

 ## Extension Settings